ElenaKalganova/WWWCode-Python-Challenge-2024/README.md

 - Day 19 -- Write a function to calculate the factorial of a number.
 - Day 20 -- Write a function that takes a list of numbers and returns a new list containing only the even numbers.
 - Day 21 -- Create a program to remove a specific element from a set.
+- Day 22 -- Create a program to find the second-largest element in a list.
+- Day 23 -- Write a program that checks if a key exists in a dictionary.